-Welsh Traditional Food some must try foods while in Pembrokeshire Wales.
+Welsh Traditional Food - some must-try food while in Pembrokeshire Wales.

 Similar to scones, but cake containing dried fruit and spices, which normally includes nutmeg and ginger.
 Rather than being cooked in the oven, a griddle should be used to cook Welsh Cakes, hence their alias name, Griddle Cakes.
 Welsh Cakes can be made with different flavours and served either hot or cold.